bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

 :::

-This credential is usable in authentication ceremonies where the RP does not provide any `credentialIds`, meaning that the RP does not necessarily need to first identify the user.
+This credential is usable in authentication operations where the RP does not provide any `credentialIds`, meaning that the RP does not need to identify the user first.

 As a result, an authenticator that can handle discoverable credentials can create assertion signatures using just an `rpId`.
 This enables single-click authentication flows where the returned